yangelis/example_DA_study/README.md

 ### Building the tree

-You're now ready to create the folder structure (the _tree_) of your study.
+You are now ready to create the folder structure (the _tree_) of your study.
 The tree structure can be checked in ```master_study/config.yaml```.
 As you can see, there are only 2 generations here :

 - the first generation generates the particles distribution and build a collider with "base" parameters (parameters that are kept constant during the study)
 - the second generation tunes the base collider (in here, this means changing the tunes) and tracks the particles for a given number of turns.